tech-med/medlearnity.com/src/content/blog/usmle-step-3-percentiles/index.md

 ---

-title: "USMLE Step 3 Percentiles: What You Need to Know"
+title: 'USMLE Step 3 Percentiles: What You Need to Know'
 pubDate: 2020-04-12
 categories:
-  - "usmle"
+  - 'usmle'
-  - "usmle-step-3"
+  - 'usmle-step-3'
-description: "USMLE Step 3 Percentiles: What You Need to Know"
+description: 'USMLE Step 3 Percentiles: What You Need to Know'
 ---

 # USMLE Step 3 Percentiles: What You Need to Know